godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 - **Depth Tolerance** can be used for screen-space-ray hit tolerance to gaps.
 The bigger the value, the more gaps will be ignored.
 - **Roughness** will apply a screen-space blur to approximate roughness in objects with this material characteristic.

 Keep in mind that screen-space-reflections only work for reflecting opaque geometry.
-Transparent objects can't be reflected.
+Transparent materials won't be reflected, as they don't write to the depth buffer.
+This also applies to shaders that use ``SCREEN_TEXTURE`` or ``DEPTH_TEXTURE``.

 Screen-Space Ambient Occlusion (SSAO)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^